Quentin Halys: 2024: First ATP final, back to top 100

-2025: First ATP 500 semifinal & top 10 win, top 50
+2025: ATP 500 semifinal & top 10 win, top 50

 At the 2025 Dubai Tennis Championships Halys qualified for the main draw and recorded his first win at the ATP 500-level defeating Doha champion, world No. 9 and third seed Andrey Rublev.
 It was the biggest win by ranking and first against a top 10 player in his career.
 Next he defeated Roberto Bautista Agut to reach his first ATP 500 quarterfinal and returned to the top 65 in the singles rankings.
 He reached his first ATP 500 semifinal having never won a match at the 500-level before defeating lucky loser Luca Nardi and reached a new career-high ranking in the top 60 on 3 March 2025.

-In May, Halys reached the third round of the French Open for the first time in his career, by defeating 21st seed Tomáš Macháč in the first round and Miomir Kecmanović in the second round.
+In May, Halys reached the third round of the 2025 French Open for the first time in his career, by defeating 21st seed Tomáš Macháč in the first round and Miomir Kecmanović in the second round.
 As a result, he reached a new career high singles ranking in the top 50 on 9 June 2025.

+2026: Maiden ATP title

+In June, Halys reached the third round for a consecutive season at the 2026 French Open but lost to eventual champion and second seed Alexander Zverev.
+At the same event, he reached the semifinals in doubles partnering compatriot Pierre-Hugues Herbert.

+In July, Halys won his maiden ATP Tour title at the Generali Open Kitzbühel, after defeating Yannick Hanfmann in the semifinal and top seed Alexander Bublik in the final.